hochiang13/dns_test/README.md

 Flag of aa means the nameserver asked is the authority of the domain name queried by dig.

+Flag of ra means the nameserver accepts recursive query.

 if ANSWER: 0, that means no IP address is found for this domain name.